Frequently Asked Questions

 Can I arrive after the session has started?

 Attendance is mandatory on the first day of class.
-If a student is not present during the first class lecture of the Summer 2020 term, they will be dropped from the class.
-It is the responsibility of all students to coordinate their flights and housing arrangements to be in Berkeley before the date of their first class (Session D: 01 July 2024; Session E: 22 July 2024).
+If a student is not present during the first class lecture of the Summer term, their grade will be negatively affected.
+It is the responsibility of all students to coordinate their flights and housing arrangements to be in Berkeley before the date of their first class.

 I’ve picked a class, but I am not sure which section I should choose.
 What do I do?